 “It didn’t.
 I’m fine, I think.”
 She sat on her haunches at Jay’s feet.
-“I just don’t know what’s real or not, anymore.”
+“I don’t know what’s real, anymore.”

 “I hope I’m real,” said Jay.

-Before he could refuse Faith pawed behind her ear for a bug.
-It wasn’t a cricket or a centipede: it was a cockroach.
+Before he could refuse Faith pawed behind her ear for a bug she’d tucked there.
+It was a cockroach.
 “I guess I could smoke.
 Where’d you get that?”

 “Mars, I think.
-Roaches are the only smokables I can dig up.
+Roaches are the only smokes I can dig up.
 Got a lighter?”

-“Yeah.”
-Jay lit the cockroach with an orange lighter as Faith held the roach’s head in her vulpine jaw.
+Jay lit the cockroach with an orange lighter as Faith held the roach’s butt in her vulpine jaw.
 “Faith, I don’t think you’re on Mars.
 And I don’t think you’re hallucinating.”

 Faith had obviously practiced smoking as a fox.
 She tongued the roach over each canine to make space in her muzzle to blow smoke.
-She turned so Jay could take the roach.
-With her mouth free she spoke.
+She let Jay take the roach.
 “What do you mean, JayJay?”

 “I think you’re dead.”
 Jay puffed.
 He’d seen cockroaches before—mostly in Eastern Asia—but he’d never smoked one.
 It was spicy and harsh.
 “No offense.”

 “None taken.
 That makes sense.”
-Faith bonked her head against Jay’s knee.
+Faith bonked her head on Jay’s knee.
 “I miss you guys.”

 “We all miss you.”
-Jay gave her the cockroach.
-As a child Jay scratched his cat Django just in front of the ears, and now he scratched Faith the same way out of habit.
+Jay gave her the roach.
+As a child Jay scratched his cat Django just before the ears, and now he scratched Faith the same way.
 She smiled and closed her eyes.
 “Dan and Bob are inside, but it might be inappropriate to bring you in.”

 “Hmpf,” puffed Faith.
 “I understand.”

 “Ha.
-Yeah.”
-Faith leaned her head into Jay’s hand to guide him where to scratch.
+Yeah.
+That’s why.”
+Faith leaned her head into Jay’s hand to guide his scratching.
 “I’ll have to go back soon.
 Back to the Mountain.”